DerrickWood/kraken/docs/MANUAL.markdown

     sort of development package installed will have all of the above listed programs and libraries available.

+    Kraken will use the program [dustmasker] when installed to mask low-complexity regions of library sequences to reduce the number of false-positive hits.
+This is highly recommended. [dustmasker] is bundled with NCBI BLAST.

     Finally, if you want to build your own database, you will need to install the [Jellyfish] $k$-mer counter.
 Note that Kraken only supports use of Jellyfish version 1.
 Jellyfish version 2 is not